LukasBader31415/Data-Driven-Modeling-WS24-25/README.md

 ### Repository Structure

-The structure of the repository is as follows:

-/Group_A/
-/Group_B/
-/Group_C/
-/...

-Each group is assigned a folder named after their group and works within that folder.
+Each group will later receive a folder named after its group and will work within this folder.
 The following components should be found in each folder:

 ### Description of Main Folders